kevinhayen/grandma3_fixture_to_presets/README.md

 1. Copy the lua code from https://github.com/kevinhayen/fixture_to_presets/blob/main/fixture_to_presets.lua
 2. In the plugin pool, create a new plugin
 3. label this plugin as "fixture_to_presets", or another name without a space
-4. Open this plugin by editing, and click "Insert new ComponentLua"
+4. Open this plugin by editing, the plugin editor screen pops up
+5. Click "Insert new ComponentLua"
-5. Click "Edit", which opens the LUA editor
+6. Click "Edit", which opens the LUA editor
-6. Paste your copied LUA code in this screen, and press "Save" on the top right
+7. Paste your copied LUA code in this screen, and press "Save" on the top right
-7. execute "ReloadPlugins" in commandline
+8. execute "ReloadPlugins" in commandline
+9. When executing the plugin, and the commandline tells you "not implemented: Call Plugin", then redo a part of this installation.
+Do step 4, then press "Delete", and continue with step 5.
+It's some workaround that solved most installation issues.

 ## How does it work?